bellmit/attic/articles/decisions.rst

 The vote collector for an unresolved decision can resolve it by announcement, indicating its outcome, if the announcement satisfies the following conditions:

-1. It is published after the voting period has ended;
+1. It is published after the voting period has ended, or after the voting period has been ended early;

 2. It clearly identifies the decision to be resolved;